 - security officials are on-campus and available 24/7

-Western Student Housing Ltd., the management company in charge of VIU Residences (located on the Nanaimo campus), is pleased to accommodate participants of this program.
-Participants will be placed in private, single rooms, with semi-private bathrooms and common kitchens and lounges.
-Some meals will be provided, and linens and two sets of towels will be delivered to each room (linens and towels will be replaced once per week).
+You will be living in private, single rooms, with semi-private bathrooms and common kitchens and lounges in the VIU Residences.
+Breakfast will be provided, and linens and two sets of towels will be delivered to each room (linens and towels will be replaced once per week).

 Vancouver Island University (VIU) is located in the city of Nanaimo on Vancouver Island, off the west coast of beautiful British Columbia, Canada.
 Just over 460 kilometres long and 80 kilometers wide, Vancouver Island is the largest island on the West Coast of North America and is blessed with beautiful beaches, mountains, temperate rainforests, freshwater lakes, and rolling farmland.
 Considered one of the top vacation destinations in Canada, Vancouver Island also has the mildest climate in Canada.
 With temperatures ranging from 20 to 25 degrees Celsius in the summer months and 0 to 10 degrees Celsius in the winter months, Vancouver Island is known for its accessibility to year-round outdoor pursuits, including hiking, kayaking, surfing, mountain biking, caving, rock climbing, whale watching, camping, and much more.
 As an added bonus, skiing, snowboarding, and snowshoeing activities are also available in the winter months by driving a short distance to the popular Mount Washington Ski Resort just 1.5 hours north of Nanaimo.